Tamil Nadu service area

 Coimbatore: planned sessions and traceable funding

-Madurai and southern corridors: travel-friendly confirmations
+Madurai and the southern corridor: travel-friendly confirmation

 This habit reduces partial confirmations and prevents duplicate deposits.

-Payment status dictionary: success, pending, failed, and “not updated”
+Payment status dictionary: success, pending, failed, and not updated

 UPI deposits: one attempt, then verify

-• Timestamp (local time) and amount
+• Timestamp in local time and the amount

-• Payment method (UPI or other)
+• Payment method such as UPI or another route

 • Transaction reference from payment history

-• Bank receipt or UTR if provided
+• Bank receipt or UTR when available

 Industrial corridor workflow: Salem, Erode, Hosur, and highway travel